MATE

 Information for Faculty of Prospective Interns

 The MATE Center is funded by the National Science Foundation (NSF) to place 12-15 college students on UNOLS and USCG vessels each year.
 The funding covers the students’ travel and stipends and the vessels provide the intern with a bunk, food, and a mentor.
-Applications are due on March 25, 2013, for the summer 2013 internships.

 Responsibilities of the Interns’ Colleges and Universities